Follow TV Tropes

 • When Harry Met Sally...: Sally's very public and very loud fake orgasm, widely considered the film's funniest scene, has been parodied so often even people who have never watched it have quoted Estelle Reiner's famous punchline: "I'll have what she's having."

-• The Wizard of Oz: Dorothy opening the door and stepping into the technicolor land of Oz, the first major use of Color in film history.
+• The Wizard of Oz: Dorothy opening the door and stepping into the Technicolor land of Oz, the scene that hooked many people on Technicolor when the film first came out.

 • Wuthering Heights (1939): The image of Heathcliff and Cathy together on the moors, which is seen on the cover of every home media release of the film.